judsonlmoore/judsonlmoore.com/_posts/blog/2020-04-14-covid-19-life-in-berlin.markdown

 At this point, my to-do list is so long that my greatest concern is that life will return to normalcy before I've had a chance to accomplish everything!
 (Said in jest, of course.
 I hope normalcy comes as swiftly as possible to us all!)

-{% cloudinary /assets/images/2020/04/covid19-berlin-germany-health.png alt="Strava screenshot of my run performance" %}
+{% cloudinary post-image /assets/images/2020/04/covid19-berlin-germany-health.png alt="Strava screenshot of my run performance" %}

 ## Health